-It is estimated that an average Bosnian family that consists of four members spends approximately \$5,200 annually (2017) on food products (source: Entity Institutes for Statistics).
-According to the BiH Agency for Statistics based on the World Bank's methodology (minimum 2,100 calories per person on daily basis), the poverty rate for BiH is 15 percent and has not declined since the global financial crisis in 2008 due to a high unemployment rate, especially among youth (approximately 50 percent).
+It is estimated that an average Bosnian family that consists of four members spends approximately \$5,840 annually (2018) on food products.
+According to the World Bank's methodology, the poverty rate for BiH is 16.9 percent in 2018, and has not declined since the global financial crisis in 2008 due to a high unemployment rate, especially among youth (approximately 50 percent).